openpotato/openplzapi.website/en/docs/index.md

     curl -X GET 'https://openplzapi.org/de/Streets?name=Grabbeallee&page=2&pageSize=20' -H 'accept: text/json' | json_pp
     ```

-### Full text search
+### Full-text search

-A [full text search](fulltextsearch.md) can be carried out for each country using the street name, postcode and location name.
+A [full-text search](fulltextsearch.md) can be carried out for each country using the street name, postcode and location name.

 Here is a full-text search for Germany with the search term `Berlin, Pariser Platz`.
-The search term is [URL-encoded](https://emn178.github.io/online-tools/url_encode.html):
+The search term is [URL-encoded](url-encoding.md):

 === "powershell 7"